n150 n300 T3000 p100 p300c 60 min Validated

 Phase 5: Validate on hardware (1–2 hours)

-1. First run: expect kernel compilation ~2–3 min — that's normal
+1. First run: expect kernel compilation ~2–3 min — normal, cached after

 Known limitations